Karel de Nerée tot Babberich

-During his life he did not exhibit; he was a well-known society figure but few knew his art work which he mostly kept to himself.
-Only after his death was his work exhibited.
-He did sell some work during his life though.
+During his life he did not exhibit; he was a well-known society figure.
+Sometimes he gave friends drawings and around 1905 he sold several works to collectors, mostly from Germany.

 Due to his poor health, drawing and painting became ever more difficult after 1906-1907.
-The little known works from his later period are characterized by their colors and sometimes almost modernist compositions.
+The little known works from his later period are characterized by their colors and modernist compositions.
 He died on 19 October 1909 at 29 years of age, in the southern German town of Todtmoos.
 He was buried in Clarens, near Montreux.

-The nature of his work, the Beardsley-replication and the somewhat'decadent' character, set de Nerée naturally in a somewhat isolated position in art history.
-During the twentieth century, however his work was exhibited several times and "the Dutch Aubrey Beardsley" has received a welldeserved small but firm place in European art history around 1900.
+The nature of his work, the Beardsley-imitation and the somewhat 'decadent' character, set de Nerée naturally in a somewhat isolated position in art history.
+During the twentieth century, however, his work was exhibited several times and he has received a well-deserved small but certain place in European art history around the turn of the twentieth century.